Consultancy, North America

 - What brought you to Mace?

 I've known Mace's chief executive Mark Reynolds for over 20 years.
 Early in my career, I worked at Heathrow Airport in London, and Mark and I actually sat in the same trailer - me as a quantity surveyor and him as contractor.
-He went on to join Mace and I moved out to North America.
-In 2011, Mace was looking for someone to head up the North America business and after several interviews with the company, the way Mark tells it, he saw my name on the shortlist and the rest is history.
+He went on to join Mace and I moved to the U.S. In 2011, Mace was looking for someone to head up the North America business and after several interviews with the company, the way Mark tells it, he saw my name on the shortlist and the rest is history.

 - What is it like at Mace?